powerhome/playbook/playbook/app/pb_kits/playbook/pb_typeahead/docs/_typeahead_with_pills.md

 `default_options: [{ label: 'Windows', value: '#FFA500' }]`

+You can also pass `is_multi: false` which will take away the pill functionality allowing users to only select one option.

 #### Rails: Subscribing to JS Events

 JavaScript events are triggered based on actions you take within the kit such as selection, removal and clearing.